nitsanavni/tmux-story/README.md

 tmux-story

-A e2e approval testing framework for cli apps that uses tmux.
+A e2e approval testing utility for cli apps that uses tmux.

 ## Example test